What is a Locum Tenens Physician?

 If you’ve ever needed to see a doctor but couldn’t get an appointment with your regular physician, you might have seen a locum tenens physician.
 But what exactly is a locum tenens doctor?
 In short, they’re temporary physicians who fill in for other doctors on a short-term basis.

 Whether to cover a vacation, illness, or other absence, locum tenens physicians are important in keeping medical practices running smoothly.
 Keep reading to learn more about the ins and outs of locum tenens physicians.

 Locum tenens physician refers to a doctor who provides temporary medical services to hospitals or medical facilities for a limited time.
 It is a Latin term that means “to hold the place of.”

 These doctors work as substitutes for full-time physicians, who may be on leave or vacation, or to fill in staffing shortages.
-They are often hired by staffing agencies and can travel to different locations to provide medical services, which can be an exciting opportunity to gain experience in different areas of medicine while providing care to those in need.
+Staffing agencies often hire them and can travel to different locations to provide medical services, which can be an exciting opportunity to gain experience in different areas of medicine while providing care to those in need.

 What Does Locum Tenens Mean?

 Locum tenens is a Latin term that means “placeholder” or “substitute.”
 In the medical field, it refers to a healthcare professional who works on a temporary basis, filling in for another provider who is absent or on leave.

 Locum tenens physicians are hired by hospitals, clinics, and other healthcare facilities to cover short-term vacancies or to provide extra support during busy periods.
 It allows healthcare organizations to maintain continuity of care and ensure patients can access medical services, even when their regular providers are unavailable.

 Why Would a Physician Want to Work Locum Tenens?